 Clinical education is provided under a two-year residency program leading to a clinical certificate upon completion of both years one and two.
-Didactic education is provided under the two-year graduate program leading to a Doctorate Degree in Professional Education and Leadership.
+Didactic education is provided under the two-year graduate program leading to a Master's in Education with the potential for a Doctorate degree in Professional Education and Leadersihp.
 The final year of the program will consist of completing the dissertation project if not completed in the previous year, and teaching practicum in didactic, pre-clinical, and clinical education of doctoral students.

 The International General Dentist Educator program seeks to enhance global oral health by elevating standards in dental education through

 The International General Dentist Educator program directly supports the mission of University of the Pacific, Arthur A. Dugoni School of Dentistry's unit in global dental education:

 To educate future leaders in dental education so they can lead in an effective manner in promoting and advocating the highest professional standards and humanistic values.

 If you are interested in applying to this program, please complete and send the following required forms and documentation to:

 Ms. Gloria Sue, Graduate Admissions Advisor

 University of the Pacific, Arthur A. Dugoni School of Dentistry